robmllze/df_will_dispose/README.md

   @override
   void dispose() {
-    // Resources marked with `willDispose` will be disposed automatically here super.dispose();
+    // Resources marked with `willDispose` will be disposed automatically here. super.dispose();
   }
 }